Please enter the information requested below and click “Calculate” for an institutional aid estimate tailored to your personal qualifications.

 Estimated net price does not factor in competitive, non-automatic scholarships and awards.
 Visit the Competitive Scholarships page for information about competitive Truman awards.
 Students should apply for admission to Truman by December 1 for fullest competitive scholarship consideration.
 For fall enrollees, most scholarship recipients are notified via mail of their additional awards by late January.

-Estimates are based upon the predicted 2017/2018 costs.
+Estimates are based upon the estimated 2019/2020 costs.
 Charges are subject to change by the Board of Governors without written notice.
-Automatic scholarship award criteria and values reflect policy for incoming 2017/2018 academic year students and are subject to change.
+Automatic scholarship award criteria and values reflect policy for incoming 2020/2021 academic year students and are subject to change.

 Indirect costs are based on national averages.
 Costs vary based on student needs and preferences, and can be influenced by choices made by individual students and their family.